-Hiring managers, here’s something you need to be aware of: An increasing number of local and state governments are passing legislation to help close gaps in pay.
-One way they are doing this is by prohibiting employers from asking job candidates about their salary history.
-Some recent examples are in California, Delaware and Oregon, as well as New York City and Albany, N.Y.
-And it seems likely that more cities and states will enact similar legislation in the future.
+Hiring managers, here’s something you need to be aware of: An increasing number of provincial governments - not to mention the Canadian federal government - are passing legislation to help close gaps in pay.
+From pay equity and pay transparency legislation, to bolstering women-led business and reworking parental leave, our leaders are committed to shrinking the wage gap.
+Our neighbours to the south have enacted their own laws to combat this ongoing issue.
+A number of states and cities are prohibiting potential employers from asking job candidates about their salary history.
+And it seems likely that more cities and states (and Canada?) will enact similar legislation in the future.

-While you will want to seek legal guidance about what exactly your company should do to comply, it might be best simply to avoid these types of inquiries altogether when trying to determine compensation levels for new hires.
+So, while it's still legal to ask potential candidates their current salary in Canada, it might be best simply to avoid these types of inquiries altogether when trying to determine compensation levels for new hires.
 So just take the question off the table.

 Salary history isn’t a relevant factor anyway